diodelass/Teamech-Desktop/README.md

 An embedded (non-user-facing) template version of the client is planned.
 This will simply be the desktop client stripped of all user input and ncurses-related code, primarily designed to be run on a Raspberry Pi controlling a piece of equipment using its GPIO or serial interfaces.
+The client can be run from the command line like so:
+`./teamech-desktop [server address:port number] [local port number (optional)] [path to pad file]` If unspecified, the local port number will default to 0, which tells the OS to allocate a port dynamically (this is fine for the client, since no one needs to remember which port is being used).
+For example, if the client should connect to a Teamech server on port 6666 hosted at example.com, using a pad file in the current directory called `teamech.pad` and a dynamically-allocated local port, then the command would be
+`./teamech-desktop example.com:6666 teamech.pad`

+### Building
+To build either the Teamech server or client, follow these steps:
+1. Install ncurses and its development package for your OS (e.g. libncurses5 and libncurses5-dev on Debian).
+2. Install an up-to-date stable distribution of Rust (per the Rust website, you can do this on most Linux distributions by running `curl https://sh.rustup.rs -sSf | sh`).
+3. Clone this repository (`git clone https://github.com/diodelass/Teamech-Desktop`) and `cd` into the main directory (`cd Teamech-Desktop`).
+4. Run `cargo build --release`.
+5. The binary executable will be written to `Teamech-Desktop/target/release/teamech-console` where it can be run or copied into a `bin/` directory to install it system-wide.

+## Additional Setup
+In order to work, both the Teamech server and client must use a large symmetric key file, referred to elsewhere as a pad file.
+In theory, any file will work as a pad file, but for optimal security, the pad file should be generated using a secure random number generator, and at least twice as large as the product of your expected average data throughput and expected pad lifetime (for instance, if you plan to send 10 kilobytes of data per day, and want to replace the pad with a new one every year, days, then a pad file of around 6 megabytes will suffice).
+There is no functional requirement to replace the pad file, but if your system operates in an area where having your traffic intercepted is likely, you should replace it at least this often.
+You should also replace the pad file for the system immediately in the event that you lose track of one or more of the devices on your network which contain a copy of the pad.
+On Linux, you can generate a pad file easily using `dd` and `/dev/urandom`.
+For instance, to create a 10-megabyte pad:
+`dd if=/dev/urandom of=teamech-september-2018.pad bs=1M count=10 status=progress`
+You should then copy this pad file to the server and all clients, and select it as the pad file to use at the command line.

 ### Mobile Support
 No native support for mobile devices is planned - I have no intention of developing an app for Android / iOS or any other smartphone-oriented platform.
 Extremely basic support for Android may